alexanderzjs/Privacy-Preserving-Computation-Papers/README.md

 # Privacy-Preserving-Computation-Papers
-This repo is used to collect all privacy preserving computation related papers from top security conferences.
-(This is only used for self reference.)
+This repo is used to collect privacy preserving computation related papers from top security conferences.
+The entire collecting process is time-consuming and it is highly possible that I missed some good papers.

-## Top conferences to be considered:
+## Top security conferences
 1. IEEE Symposium on Security and Privacy (S&P)
 2. ACM Conference on Computer and Communications Security (CCS)
 3. USENIX Security Symposium (Security)